amahi/irc-bot/README.md

 Note
 ====

-Teh user MUST be named amahiworld for the install to complete successfully
+The user MUST be named amahiworld for the install to complete successfully